About The Program

 Tea/Coffee Break

-Session 4: Role of NGSO Satellite Networks and other Non-Terrestrial Networks in providing Ubiquitous Connectivity
+Session 4: Role of NGSO Satellite Networks for providing Ubiquitous Connectivity

 • The Future of Converged Connectivity